dominodatalab/domino-code-assist-docs/docs/loading-data/bigquery.md

 ## Add a BigQuery Data Source

-Before you can use the Low Code Assistant (LCA) to access data from BigQuery you'll need to add a suitable data source.
+Before you can use Code Assist to access data from BigQuery you'll need to add a suitable data source.

 Click the _Data_ option in the left-hand menu.
 Click the <span class="blue-button">+ Add a Data Source</span> button.